Web Scraping in Golang: Complete Guide 2023

 func main() {

-// initializing the slice of structs to store the data to scrape
+// initialize the slice of structs that will contain the scraped data

 c.OnHTML("li.product", func(e *colly.HTMLElement) {